Iconeus/chargedPlanner/README.md

 Project Scheduling: Define features, define the required effort, assign them to developers within the DevTeam.
 Outline project timelines.

+Lucca Integration : the Lucca API can be leveraged to retrieve the holidays of the developers.
+Project planning will be modified accordingly

 Team Assignment: Allocate tasks to specific developers or teams.

 Gantt Chart Generation: Visualize project schedules through interactive Gantt charts.